ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * pause generating events
 * cancel the events stream

-Back pressure shifts the overflow problem to the producer side, where it is supposed to be easier to solve.
-However, depending on the nature of the events and the implementation of the producer and the consumer, there may be better solutions than back pressure, such as simply dropping the events.
+Backpressure shifts the overflow problem to the producer side, where it is supposed to be easier to solve.
+However, depending on the nature of the events and the implementation of the producer and the consumer, there may be better solutions than backpressure, such as simply dropping the events.

 ## The Reactive Streams specification